Kentipedia

 • Get Insights: Kentik delivers AI-driven insights, enabling you to detect degrading performance, possible attacks, and traffic changes early, helping you stay ahead of potential issues.

-• Ask Anything: Kentik allows you to ask any question about your network and receive answers quickly, with powerful querying, filtering, and visualization capabilities.
+• Ask Anything: Kentik allows you to ask any question about your network and receive answers quickly, with powerful querying, filtering, visualization, and natural language capabilities.

-• Take Action: Kentik serves as your go-to solution for planning, running, and fixing your network, ensuring you always make informed decisions.
+• Take Action: Kentik serves as your go-to solution for planning, running, and fixing your network, using AI-assisted workflows and integrations so you can move from detection to remediation with confidence.

 We use cookies to deliver our services.